-The world is rapidly moving from traditional bricks-and-mortar offices to an increased focus on the deskless workplace and cloud workers.
+The world is rapidly moving to an increased focus on the deskless workplace and cloud workers.

 There are numerous benefits when you harness the full capabilities of Google Cloud.

 Here are the first four benefits of Google Cloud computing:

 There’s a massive risk when corporate data is placed outside of your company.
 When employees or teams are using hardware or software that hasn’t been approved for use by your IT department, otherwise known as shadow IT, the security of your organization is at risk.
 Shadow IT may transpire if your IT department is slow to approve a request, or when workers don’t know they need to make a request.
 The Google Cloud offers stronger protection against unmitigated shadow IT risks and other security vulnerabilities.
 The cloud offers many tools that can help your IT team track unauthorized applications and extensions, individual user usage and more.

 When teams are struggling with slow servers, bad network connections, hard drive failures and so on, they are focusing more time on getting the system to function than to use it to innovate.
 The Google Cloud is designed for innovation through integrated avenues for communication and collaboration in G Suite.
 On G Suite, teams have easy and quick access to shared docs, slides, sheets, chats, hangouts and video conferencing tools rather than using a file that only allows one user to edit it at the same time.
 When teams are more productive, they have the opportunity to be more creative.